About the Artist

 In 2021, he continued his apprenticeship with Mark thanks to a $34,500 grant from the Canada Council for the Arts.
 He had another solo exhibition at Massy Gallery and continued to paint on a full time basis.

-In January 2022, Mike began a three-year Artist residency at Skwachays Lodge in Vancouver.
-He has been a part of a group show at Skwachays and accepted his first large commissions from corporate clients including Rio Tinto Mining and Accenture.
+In January 2022 he accepted his first large commissions from corporate clients including Rio Tinto Mining and Accenture.

-This year, Mike's work will be seen at Science World in Vancouver, the Life Sciences department of UBC and as part of an upcoming exhibition at the Bill Reid Gallery in October 2023.
+In 2023, Mike's work was seen at Science World in Vancouver, and he was honoured to be part of the 13 Moons Around the Lake exhibition at the Bill Reid Gallery in October 2023.

 His work has appeared in a handful of group exhibitions at galleries in Calgary, Toronto, and Prince George, and he has become an internationally collected artist.